Communities Working Together

 Click to Explore

-The Communities Working Together Winter Seminar Series brings people together from across Argyll and Bute to explore practical approaches and shared learning.
-These free online sessions connect our community with inspiring speakers, sparking fresh thinking and supporting positive change.
+The Communities Working Together Big Picture Thinking Seminar Series brings people together from across Argyll and Bute to explore practical approaches and shared learning.
+These free online sessions connect people across Argyll and Bute with inspiring international speakers to spark fresh thinking and support positive change.

 Sessions are open to everyone — whether you work in the third sector, the NHS, local government, or are part of a community group.